 - Your alien registration number (if you are not a U.S. citizen)

-- Your 2017 federal income tax returns, W-2s, and other records of money earned.
+- Your latest federal income tax returns, W-2s, and other records of money earned.
 (Note: You may be able to transfer your federal tax return information into your FAFSA using the IRS Data Retrieval Tool.)

 - Bank statements and records of investments (if applicable)